 What are the different medications used to treat HIV?

 The U.S. government has approved over 30 different medications to fight HIV/AIDS.
 There are different groups or “classes” of HIV medication.
 Each class attacks the virus differently at different points in its cycle.
-When different HIV medications are combined and taken together, this is called Highly Active Anti-Retroviral Therapy (HAART), also known as “combination therapy” or “drug cocktails.”
+When different HIV medications are combined and taken together, this is called Anti-Retroviral Therapy (ART), also known as “combination therapy” or “drug cocktails.”
 This is a highly effective method because combining medications can make the treatment more powerful in the fight against HIV cells.

 Like all medications, HIV medications may cause side effects, or uncomfortable drug reactions.
 Each medication affects each body differently.
 What works for one person may not work for another and what may be a powerful side effect for one person may not have any effect on someone else.
 Some side effects may last a long time and some may go away soon after you begin taking medication.
 Each drug carries its own common side effects.
 Always discuss your side effects with your medical provider.